vu-rdm-tech/metadata/README.md

 The pull request can now be reviewed and merged by the repository admins.
 ## Build the documents
+Make sure you have installed [Python](https://www.python.org/downloads/).
+No further Python modules are necessary

 Run:
 ```
 cd structured